Oleh325/solidity-course/Frontend/README.md

 yarn start
 ```

 Visit "http://localhost:3000/" in your browser to interact with the contract.
-You can connect different accounts to the website, use fund and withdraw functions, and also check the contract's balance.
-To check the balance, you don't even need to connect an account.
-If there are any warnings or errors, they will be displayed below the input.
+After connecting, the information about the raffle will appear.
+You can enter the raffle by clicking "Enter Raffle" button.
+The raffle starts whenever there's at least one player.
+The winner is chosen randomly and receives the contract's balance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>